-During 2014, we decided to sell two facilities in our Cabinets and Related Products segment, and we recorded a charge of \$28 million, included in cost of sales in the consolidated statement of operations, to reflect the estimated fair value of those two facilities.
+During 2014, we decided to sell two facilities in our Cabinetry Products segment, and we recorded a charge of \$28 million, included in cost of sales in the consolidated statement of operations, to reflect the estimated fair value of those two facilities.
 Fair value was estimated using a market approach, considering the estimated fair values for other comparable buildings in the areas where the facilities are located (Level 3 inputs).
-These facilities were considered held for sale as of December 31, 2014 and were sold in 2015.
+These facilities were sold in 2015.